ggebbie/HistoricalIndianOcean/README.md

 # Code output

 Output of the code is not included with this GitHub repository.
 Figures are created in a `plots` directory.
-CSV output for vertical profile quantities is created in `data/csv`.
-The complete state of the analysis is saved in Julia output at `data/jld2`.
+The `all` directory is output from the sensitivity study using all parameters.
+The `best` directory contains just the plots from the best parameter choises.
+CSV output for vertical profile quantities is created in `data/*/*csv`.
+The complete state of the analysis is saved in Julia output at `data/*/*jld2`.
 Output in NetCDF or Excel formats could also be created with a little extra work.

 # How to run the code